 Prune Spring Blooming Shrubs

-Immediately after blooming, if they need shaping or resizing, prune your azaleas, rhododendrons, lilacs and other spring-blooming shrubs.
-The best time is when blooms are discolored, shriveled and hanging on the shrub.
-Spring-blooming shrubs bloom on old wood (wood produced this season), so the sooner you prune, the better display of blooms you'll have next year.
-The longer you wait, especially if you wait until late summer or fall, you'll have less or no blooms.
+Immediately after blooming, if shrubs need shaping or resizing, prune your azaleas, rhododendrons, lilacs, and other spring-blooming shrubs.
+The best time is when blooms are discolored, faded, and hanging on the shrub.
+Spring-blooming shrubs bloom on old wood (wood produced this season), so the sooner you prune, the better display of blooms you’ll have next year.
+The longer you wait, especially if you wait until late summer or fall, you’ll have fewer or no blooms.

 For tips on pruning, click here.